 On this page

-Ask your bank for adviceThe government is not a stakeholder in payments between you and your buyer.
+Ask your bank for adviceThe government is not a stakeholder in payments between you and your supplier.
 Ask your bank about conditions, risks and costs concerning the several international payment methods.

 Determine your payment method